pulumi/docs/reference/cd-azure-devops.md

 Once your stack has been initialized, the `Pulumi.<stack-name>.yaml` file will be created with some basic configuration.
 The yaml file is used just for configuration values.
 All of your infrastructure will be built using your `pulumi` program.

-For this walkthrough, we will assume a `TypeScript`-based `pulumi` pr ogram, which will deploy resources to an Azure Subscription.
+For this walkthrough, we will assume a `TypeScript`-based `pulumi` program, which will deploy resources to an Azure Subscription.

-**Note**: The names used above are purely for demonstration purposes only.
-You may choose a naming convention that best suits your organization.

 ## Build Variables